 The Feast

-After our tour we were invited to a breakfast in one of the market’s conference rooms.
-I don’t know why they called it breakfast, as this 9:30 a.m. meal was more like a Thanksgiving dinner!
-Featuring an enormous spread of products from the market, we tried all sorts of meats, cheeses, hams, and even foie gras.
-It is probably the first and last time I’ll have foie gras for breakfast…
+After our tour we were invited to have breakfast in one of the market's conference rooms.
+I don't know why they called it breakfast, as this 9:30 a.m. meal was more like a Thanksgiving dinner!

-The Facts
+Mercamadrid – The Facts

-- Mercamadrid spans 176 hectares
+- Mercamadrid spans 222 hectares.

-- It’s the second biggest fish market in the world
+- It's the second-biggest fish market in the world.

-- Entry is restricted to the public
+- Entry is restricted to employees and buyers; it's not open to the public.

-I feel very lucky to have gotten an insider’s peek into the inner workings of Mercamadrid.
+I feel very lucky to have gotten an inside look into the inner workings of Mercamadrid.
 I respect the people who wake up so early each day to provide food to the masses.
-I also appreciate the respect that these people show the animals they are working with.
-Given the popularity of Tokyo’s fish market, I think it would be an incredible tourism initiative to one day make the market accessible to adventurous tourists.
-Food tourism is only growing, and I guarantee people would be interested.
+And I also appreciate the respect that these people show the animals they're working with.

 Charlie